leilasadr/TIG---prime-solo-project/README.md

 ## Acknowledgements

-A massive thank you to my instructors Matt Black and Andrew Harasymiw for their compassion and patience and also to the entire Prime staff for their support.
+A massive thank you to my instructors Matt Black and Andrew Harasymiw for their compassion and patience and also to the entire [Prime Digital Academy](www.primeacademy.io) staff for their support.
 A huge thank you to my cohort mates for their hard work and collaboration, and lastly my brother for supporting me along this new journey and transition.

 ## Contacts